 If you don't already know the words or have a score, no worries - you can rent or buy one at the door.

-See our December Events page for date and ticket information.
+The concert usually takes place in early December.
+See our December concerts listings for date and ticket information.

 17. Buy Yourself (or Someone Else) Some Christmas Flowers